 Thailand has a really good press agent - the government.
 The violence that exists doesn't often make it to the English language press.
 But, read Thai Rath, or other local newspapers, and one will get a different picture.
 Thailand's murder rates is actually almost double that of scary old USA's!

 That said, if you keep relatively close to the path, Pay attention to your surroundings, and don't go stupid, you should be fine.
-Most crime against tourists requires the tourist's participation. about 9 years ago
+Most crime against tourists requires the tourist's participation. over 9 years ago

 Good question.
 Who you are and what you look like seems to matter a lot.
 When I lived in New Sathorn my then gf (Thai) was accousted twice, once by motorbike (she held her purse strongly and pulled the bike down with only bruises for payment).
 But I walked down the same lanes at night and was never bothered.
 The policy of the police seems to be if you rob a Thai no big deal.
-But if you rob a tourist, we will investigate (and get you). about 8 years ago
+But if you rob a tourist, we will investigate (and get you). over 8 years ago